moq-wg/moq-transport/draft-ietf-moq-transport.md

 specified track, as well as associated metadata required to deliver, cache, and forward it.

-TODO: Determine whether FETCH can be delivered in all Object formats.

 ### Canonical Object Fields

 A canonical MoQ Object has the following information: